Skip to main content

 Turing Stories

-If you benefitted from Turing Scheme funding during the academic year 2022/23 we want to hear from you!
+If you have recently benefitted from Turing Scheme funding, we want to hear from you!
 Learn more about how to share your Turing Story.
 To read previous Turing Stories, please see our blog.

 Gain employability skills

-A placement abroad can give you the opportunity to work in or learn more about your area of study, but it can also provide you with the soft skills which can increase your employability.
-Students on international study or work placements have the opportunity to develop their communication and problem solving skills, as well as confidence and creativity, all skills which can make you more attractive to future employers.
+A placement abroad gives you the opportunity to work in, or learn more about, your area of study.
+It also helps you develop valuable soft skills that can enhance your employability.
+Students who undertake international study or work placements can strengthen their communication and problem-solving skills, as well as build confidence and creativity - all qualities that make you more attractive to future employers.

 "Evidence shows that students who have international experience tend to do better academically and in employment, and the benefits are greatest for those who are least advantaged" - Vivienne Stern, Universities UK International Director 2